-Together with course management systems, like Canvas, and faculty and departmental web servers, e-reserves have all but replaced paper coursepacks on college campuses.
+Together with course management systems, like Canvas, and faculty and departmental websites, e-reserves have all but replaced paper coursepacks on college campuses.
 Reserves will always involve copying, but will also involve at least one and perhaps both the performance rights (public display and/or performance), and a public distribution.
 How does the statutory fair use test apply to copies made to go on reserve?

 The four fair use factors

 Let's consider a request to place six articles and a book chapter on reserve.
 Keep these points in mind:

 Case-by-case balancing means that every situation, being different, conceivably results in a different outcome.
 This imprecision and unpredictability can make it difficult to determine what is and what is not a fair use, but the alternatives, asking for permission in all but the most obvious cases, or ignoring the need for permission by assuming that all educational use is fair, could both prove to be costly choices.
 So, learning to be more comfortable with the fair use analysis is an important step towards soundly operating a reserves system.

 Applying the four fair use factors